Q: What the heck is collagen?

 A: Yes, our canisters and scoops are BPA free.

-Q: Is your collagen screened for heavy metals?
+Q: Is Collagen Fuel screened for heavy metals?

 A: Yes, we do test our product to ensure they are free from all of the major heavy metals, including arsenic, lead, mercury, and cadmium.
-It does not contain hyaluronic acid as some brands do.
 The specific lab and detailed results are confidential.